Not sure if Poke Bowl United is right for you?

 Explanation

-This risk was not identified in the FDD Package.
-Item 20 data does not show a pattern of high franchisee terminations, non-renewals, or other cessations.
-However, it is important to monitor system health, as high turnover can be a leading indicator of franchisee dissatisfaction, lack of profitability, or poor franchisor support.
-Since the system is very new, with only two operating franchisees, this data has limited historical value.
+This specific risk was not identified in the FDD package.
+Item 20 data does not show a high rate of franchisee terminations, non-renewals, or other cessations.
+However, the franchise system is very new, with only two franchised outlets at the end of 2023, so this data has limited predictive value.
+High turnover is generally a major red flag indicating potential systemic problems.

 Potential Mitigations